Philosophy

 As children we may have withdrawn and hid, or ran, or fought, and we developed any number of techniques for survival of our selves – our sensitive feeling selves, and our physical selves.
 Psychotherapy helps to uncover the ‘hiding in plain sight’ and the well hidden, clever, stubborn, entrenched strategies that no longer serve us well.

 Psychotherapy aims to help us feel more content and to enable us to act with more freedom in our day to day life.
 The goal of psychotherapy is to ease our pain and suffering, and to move towards more contended and appropriate feeling, thinking and behaving.
 We exist within a relational understanding of being a human.
 We are human in a world of other humans, as well as events and places and animals and things.
-We relate to all else with our own sense of self, which is formed and changed in relationship with others.
+We relate to all else from within our own sense of self, which is formed and changed in relationship with others.

 I work from a psychodynamic perspective and where appropriate, include the somatic, or internal body awareness.
-This means we will explore how your body informs you and our work.
-“The body never lies!” and it is an essential dimension to be included in psychotherapeutic work.
-I may suggest some gentle movements to help to explore further what you are feeling inside.
-Collaboratively we will explore how the reactions of your body connect to your experiences by sensing them, and perhaps finding some words to inform us.
+This means we may explicitly explore how your body informs you and our work.
+An awareness of being in your body is an essential dimension to be included in psychotherapeutic work.
+I may suggest a simple gentle movement to help to explore further what you are feeling inside during a therapy session.
+One outcome of therapy is the development of your own awareness of what is going on inside for you – somatically, wholly.
+Apart from an explicit inclusion of the body, my practice is consistently informed by the ongoing awareness of my and our somatic intersubjective experience in the room.

 I am trauma trained and work with gentle, safe methods: